galacean/galacean.github.io/docs/animator.md

 <playground src="skeleton-animation.ts"></playground>

 ## Basic usage
 After loading the glTF model, the engine will automatically add an Animator component to the model's root entity , and add the animation clips in the model to it.
 You can get the Animator component directly on the root entity of the model and play the specified animation.
+When the value is negative

 ```typescript
 engine.resourceManager